eburghar/rconfd/README.md

 Jsonnet permits using complex operations for merging, adding, overriding and allowing you to easily and securely specialize your configuration files.
-By using mounts or environment variables in your kubernetes manifests, along with the `file` and `env` back-ends, you can easily compose your configuration files.
+By using mounts or environment variables in your kubernetes manifests, along with the `file` and `env` back-ends, you can easily compose your configuration files at startup.

 ## Usage

 ```
-rconfd 0.5.0
+rconfd 0.6.0

 Usage: rconfd -d <dir> [-u <url>] [-j <jpath>] [-c <cacert>] [-t <token>] [-V] [-r <ready-fd>] [-D]